DEVZARAH/DEVZARAH/README.md

 - 👋 Hi, I’m @DEVZARAH
-- 👀 I’m interested in web Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning tailwind css,JavaScript and React
 - 💞️ I’m looking to collaborate withe pther designs and developers
 - 📫 You can reach me on my mail{mojeedomowunmi3@gmail.com} or twiter{@devZarah}